ErKir/rsschool-cv/cv.md

 ## ENGLISH LEVEL

 The level of English is basic (between A2 - A1).
 I can build short simple sentences, I understand the context of not fast speech.
-I read technical documentation almost without using a dictionary. *Duolingo is following me, it's everywhere*.
+I read technical documentation almost without using a dictionary.